 If you’re contemplating a break from caffeine, for health reasons or for a cleanse, there is a healthy alternative to coffee, it is called spelt coffee.

-For centuries before the advent of modern medicine, healing practices have not been confined to curing existing diseases and ailments.
-Practitioners such as Hildegard of Bingen have focused on prophylaxis and preventive measures to address ailments before they arise.
-Diet and nutrition for the healthy and sick alike plays a central role in monastic medicine.…
+For centuries before the advent of modern medicine, healing practices were not confined to curing existing diseases and ailments.
+Pre-modern medicine practitioners, such as Hildegard of Bingen focused on prophylaxis and preventive measures to address ailments before they developed.
+Diet and nutrition for the healthy and sick alike plays a central role in monastic medicine. …

 First, we’ll look at different ways to roast spelt.
 After our spelt is roasted, we’ll look at some different ways to prepare a cup of spelt coffee.